-Even though the water around Antarctica is very cold and often covered with ice, the sea supports a large number of different species from algae to invertebrates to larger vertebrates such as fish, penguins and seals.
+Even though the coastal waters of Antarctica are cold and often covered with ice, the sea supports a large number of different species from algae to invertebrates to larger vertebrates such as fish, penguins, seals and whales.

-A food web shows what eats what.
+A food web shows the feeding relationships between the organisms in a particular ecosystem, basically what eats what.
 It shows how energy flows through the ecosystem.
 Organisms can be divided into producers, consumers and decomposers within a food web:

-This group of living things break down dead plants and animals for food, releasing nutrients back into the ecosystem.
+This group of organisms break down dead plants and animals as a food source, releasing nutrients back into the ecosystem.
 Bacteria are an example of decomposers in a marine ecosystem.

-If some animals die due to melting sea ice, it will affect all animals in the food web.
+If some animals die due to climate change and reduced sea ice, it will affect all animals in the food web.

 A simple Antarctic food chain.